What is an information governance framework?

 Policies and strategies

 Outline all relevant strategies and policies that are part of or directly impact your information governance framework.
+This should reference your enterprise-wide information management strategy and information management policy.

 Include internal strategies that work together to provide accountability and guidance for information asset governance across your agency.
 These could cover: